deadlyvipers/dojo_rules/introduction.md

-j name is Das Do
+My name is Das Do
-favorite Code School path is GIT
+My favorite Code School path is Ruby